robamu/robamu.github.io/content/posts/rust-strategy-pattern.md

 inheritance, so I quickly determined that the [strategy pattern](https://refactoring.guru/design-patterns/strategy) would be the best fit here.
 If you do not know what the strategy pattern is, I recommend reading the [article by Refactoring Guru](https://refactoring.guru/design-patterns/strategy).
-The following graph, which is taken from the article as well, shows the basic idea:
+The following graph, which is taken from the article as well [^1], shows the basic idea:

 <center>
 {{< figure